2005 Kashmir earthquake: International

+Aftermath

-The 100,000 and more injured suffered from fractures, crush injuries and lacerations.
+At least 100,000 of the injured suffered fractures, crush injuries and/or lacerations.
 Healthcare facilities were inundated, and makeshift field hospitals were quickly established.
 However, the lack of adequate facilities, supplies and skilled personnel significantly hampered medical response efforts.
 Temporary shelters and overcrowded camps coupled with inadequate access to clean water, sanitation, and hygiene facilities, led to outbreaks of respiratory infections, diarrheal diseases and measles.
 Respiratory infections were notably prevalent, exacerbated by the cold weather in the region, and poor insulation in camps.

 The earthquake caused significant psychological trauma for survivors who endured the sudden loss of family members, homes and livelihoods.
-This experience triggered acute stress reactions in many individuals, including anxiety, depression and later, post-traumatic stress disorder.
+This experience triggered acute stress reactions in many individuals, including anxiety, depression and later, post-traumatic stress disorder (PTSD).
 The lack of mental health infrastructure in the affected areas compounded these problems as there were few resources available for trauma counselling or psychological support.
 Mental health clinics set up by non-governmental organisations provided some relief, but the support was often short lived to limited funding and resources.

 In terms of non-communicable diseases, increased rates of hypertension, diabetes and cardiovascular disease were observed as access to routine health care services became severely disrupted.
 This disruption meant that individuals with chronic illnesses struggled to obtain necessary medications and medical care, leading to poor disease management and subsequent health complications.
 Long term mental health impact was also significant.
 Research conducted years after the earthquake found that many survivors were still experiencing symptoms of PTSD, depression, anxiety disorders.
 These persistent psychological effects highlight the limited access to mental health resources in the affected regions and the cultural barriers preventing individuals from seeking mental health support.